rombrew/phobia/doc/HighFrequencyInjection.md

 	(pmc) reg pm.hfi_freq <Hz>
 	(pmc) reg pm.hfi_sine <A>

-If the machine loses its magnetic anisotropy at high current you can limit that current on HFI operation mode.
+If the machine loses its magnetic anisotropy at high current you can limit machine current in case of HFI operation mode.
 This gives reliable operation at the cost of reduced torque production.

 	(pmc) reg pm.i_maximal_on_HFI <A>